Graduating from HUD FAQ #1

 - loan payment and mortage-related costs is our #2 cost, which will go to zero

-21. Can we hire our own manager and/or a less expensive management firm?
+- other expenses will remain the sameCan we hire our own manager and/or a less expensive management firm?

-22. Will the occupancy agreement change?
+- yesWill the occupancy agreement change?

-- yes, HUD sections removed, any other changes are optional at board or membership vote discretion
+- yes, HUD sections removed, any other changes are optional at board or membership vote discretionWill any of the rules change automatically?

-- no, unless HUD is mentioned -- all rules changes are made by the board and/or membership vote
+- no, unless HUD is mentioned -- all rules changes are made by the board and/or membership voteWill any of the occupancy terms change automatically?

-25. When I move, can I sell or give my unit to a low income family and pass on the benefit of affordable housing?
+- no, unless HUD is mentioned -- all occupancy agreement changes are made by the board and/or membership voteWhen I move, can I sell or give my unit to a low income family and pass on the benefit of affordable housing?

-- yes, you can individually sell or donate your home to whomever you wish (as long as they pass the background check)
+- yes, you can individually sell or donate your home to whomever you wish (as long as they pass the background check)Will our property taxes go up after the HUD loan is paid off?

-- no, we are already being charged full market value property taxes (paying more than other nearby fair market coops)
+- no, we are already being charged full market value property taxes (paying more than other nearby fair market coops)How many votes do we need to change to change the bylaws?

 - according to the bylaws, "majority of the entire regular membership of record at any regular or special meeting," which has been interpreted two ways, either focus on "entire regular membership" or focus on "at any regular or special meeting"